SimonBiggs/scriptedforms/scriptedforms/docs/create-your-own-angular-jupyterlab-extension.md

 To see the specific JupyterLab build process have a look at the [package.json](../package.json) file.
 In particular the "build:jlab" script.
 Also note how within "files" the "html" extension has been included.

+Importantly within the package.json file the `html-loader` is listed as a dependency not a `devDependency`.
+That way JupyterLab will install the `html-loader` package when it is building your extension.